GA-repos/Week_1_Fashion_Blog/README.md

 1. Change into the new directory and create a development branch to work on.
 1. Fulfill the listed requirements.

-When you have fulfilled the requirements below, make a pull request on this repository to turn in your work.

-This homework is due Saturday 04/03 @ 9AM.

-### Prep for JavaScript Data Types

-Once you've completed the requirements, review this [short video](https://www.youtube.com/watch?time_continue=4&v=_r_LCMBvxmg&feature=emb_logo) on JavaScript Data Types so you're ready for the upcoming lectures.

 ## Requirements